microsoft/Microsoft365DSC/README.md

 [![codecov](https://codecov.io/gh/Microsoft/Microsoft365DSC/branch/master/graph/badge.svg)](https://codecov.io/gh/Microsoft/Microsoft365DSC)

-This is the branch containing the latest release - no contributions should be made directly to this branch.
+This is the branch containing the latest release.
+No contributions should be made directly to this branch.

 ### dev